dzdidi/figo-bettervest/README.md

 # figo-bettervest
-This is the NodeJS library for connetction work with figo API https://api.figo.me/
+This is the NodeJS library for connection work with figo API https://api.figo.me/

 The authorization is made for user credentials grant type only.